 Los Alamos National Laboratory, Los Alamos, NM

-This research is supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Next-Generation Ecosystem Experiments-Arctic project; and by the National Science Foundation Graduate Research Fellowship Program (NSF-1110312).
+This research is supported by the Next-Generation Ecosystem Experiments (NGEE)–Arctic project of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, and by the National Science Foundation (NSF) Graduate Research Fellowship Program to CGA (NSF-1110312).

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER